Located in Olympia, Washington.

 This free event is to happen April 9, 2022.
 Please register at Lacey Parks & Rec.
 Even though this event was cancelled in 2021 due to Covid 19 preca

-Please send in your pictures!
+Please send in your pictures to SSPSA Newsletter sspsanewsletter@gmail.com !

 Woodland Creek Community Park, 6729 Pacific Ave SE, Lacey, Washington 98503, United States